 Duke and Duchess of Sussex visit military families

-The Duke and Duchess of Sussex's baby son, Archie, is beginning to crawl and has his first two teeth, his parents have said.

-Meghan Markle told stories about the six-month-old's development while visiting military families in Windsor.
+Meghan and Harry told stories about their six-month-old's development while visiting military families in Windsor.

 -